-In the rat, after a lethal oral dose, the plasma paraquat concentration remained relatively constant after the initial peak for up to 32 h (Murray and Gibson, 1974; Rose et al., 1976a), during this time the concentration in the lung rose progressively to several times that found in the plasma.
+In the rat, after a lethal oral dose, the plasma paraquat concentration remained relatively constant after the initial peak for up to 32 h (Murray and Gibson, 1974; Rose et al., 1976a).
+During this time the concentration in the lung rose progressively to several times that found in the plasma.
 In no other organ, apart from the kidney, the major organ for the excretion of paraquat, was a time-dependent accumulation of paraquat detected (Murray and Gibson, 1974; Rose et al., 1976a).
-These findings, plus the earlier observation of Sharp et al., (1972) who administered paraquat iv and showed that paraquat was retained in the lung with a halflife of 50h, provided the key evidence showing that those organs that had the highest concentration of paraquat were those that were susceptible to injury, namely the lung and kidney.
-Many other groups have subsequently examined the pharmacokinetics and elimination of paraguat in the rat (Maling et al., 1978; Chui et al., 1988; Dey et al., 1990), dog (Hawksworth et al., 1981; Giri et al., 1982; Pond et al., 1993) rabbit (Ilett et al., 1974; Yonemitsu, 1986; Yu et al., 1994) and mouse (Drew and Gram, 1979).
-The distribution of paraquat in the body is best described by a three-compartment model, with input to and removal from the central plasma compartment.
-Simulations of plasma concentrations in the peripheral compartments show there is a compartment with rapid uptake and removal of paraquat, which was assumed to be the highly vascular tissues such as the kidney, and a slow uptake compartment reaching a maximum about 4-5hr after iv dosing, which may be the lung (Hawksworth et al., 1981).
+These findings, plus the earlier observation of Sharp et al. (1972) who administered paraguat iv and showed that paraguat was retained in the lung with a half-life of 50 h, provided the key evidence showing that those organs that had the highest concentration of paraquat were those that were susceptible to injury, namely the lung and kidney.
+Many other groups have subsequently examined the pharmacokinetics and elimination of paraguat in the rat (Chui et al., 1988; Dey et al., 1990; Maling et al., 1978), dog (Giri et al., 1982; Hawksworth et al., 1981; Pond et al., 1993), rabbit (Ilett et al., 1974; Yonemitsu, 1986; Yu et al., 1994), and mouse (Drew and Gram, 1979).
+The distribution of paraguat in the body is best described by a three-compartment model, with input to and removal from the central plasma compartment.
+Simulations of plasma concentrations in the peripheral compartments show there is a compartment with rapid uptake and removal of paraguat, which was assumed to be the highly vascular tissues such as the kidney, and a slow uptake compartment reaching a maximum about 4-5 h after iv dosing, which may be the lung (Hawksworth et al., 1981).